GLONASS Explained: What is Russia's GPS Alternative?

 The Global Navigation Satellite System is a crucial pillar of many businesses, and they rely on its accurate data information, mostly vehicle data.
 Working with IoT and AI within automotive industry, you are most likely hearing a lot about GPS.

 In order to monitor your fleets or fixed assets, your solution highly depends on accurate GPS data, same as in Telematics.
-Let’s take a look at two use cases: Keyless Entry and Asset Tracking Solution.
+Let’s take a look at two use cases: Keyless Entry and Fleet Management.
 Both solutions are highly depended on the accuracy and speed of the satellite navigation system.

 There are plenty of different use cases where the GLONASS or GPS in general is being used daily and becomes a critical aspect of the operations.